NOTE SCHEDULE CHANGE: Please note that the Opening Ceremonies

 most famous descendant, Jack Miner, whose conservation work with the Canada Goose and other waterfowl

 and winged creatures is internationally acclaimed.
-Out theme for 2013 is the
+The theme for is the

 "Art of Migration".
 Enjoy our woodcarving, fine art and fine photography shows.

 Vote for People's Choice Awards for each.
 See live raptors, sled dogs, retriever